-Curriculum Information sessions are held each year.
-An information session for new enrolments for the following year takes place in term 2 each year.
+School Tours are held each year in Terms 1 & 2.
+An information session for new enrolments for the following year takes place in term 4 as part of the Orientation sessions for children.

 Sacramental Parent / Child Information nights

 Parent/child information nights occur for families who have children receiving the Sacraments of Reconciliation, Eucharist and Confirmation for the first time.